Summer festival fever: Something for everyone as France's culture events return

-Category: World Hits: 1A flurry of world-famous summer festivals get underway this week in France, with many making their triumphant return for the first time since 2019.
+Category: World Hits: 2A flurry of world-famous summer festivals get underway this week in France, with many making their triumphant return for the first time since 2019.
 The ongoing Covid-19 pandemic has revamped the season's calendar of great culture bashes – some top-flight festivals have reluctantly cancelled, others opted to delay deeper into summer, but many are going ahead, with more or less creative coronavirus concessions.
 FRANCE 24 takes a look at a red-letter week of French summer festivals.

 Read more https://www.france24.com/en/culture/20210705-summer-festival-fever-something-for-everyone-as-france-s-top-culture-events-return